-The coronavirus crisis has further accentuated the need for control over its resources.
-A motorcycle cannot be delivered without bases, a piece of glass without trestles.
+The coronavirus crisis has accentuated the need to control resources, and in particular the equipment and load carriers without which transport cannot take place.
+A motorbike cannot be delivered without a base, a piece of glass without a trestle.

-In an economy where real-time international exchanges are increasingly numerous, and where the search for productivity is becoming a crucial issue, the logistics sector continues its digital transformation.
-The search for agility and responsiveness to handle even more flows has become essential in an ecosystem that is both connected and collaborative.
+In an economy where international exchanges in real time are increasingly numerous, and where the search for productivity is becoming a crucial issue, the logistics sector continues its digital transformation.
+Agility and reactivity have become essential in order to handle a constantly growing number of flows.

-According to Jean-Marc Soulier, Director of the Supply Chain practice at Wavestone, "to increase the speed and agility of companies, to better control its network of suppliers (ranks 1, 2 and 3), to know in real time the state of its stocks and capacities, and to be able to plan and replan at high speed".
+Jean-Marc Soulier, director of the Supply Chain practice at Wavestone, believes that digitalisation will make it possible"to increase the speed and agility of companies, to have better control over their network of suppliers (ranks 1, 2 and 3), to know in near-real time the state of their stocks and capacities, and to be able to plan and replan at high speed".

-One of the main issues to be resolved is to be confident of having sufficient assets available on loading sites to be able to meet future orders while maintaining a reasonable safety margin on the size of the fleet.
+One of the main issues to be resolved is to have enough assets available on loading sites to be able to meet future orders, while keeping a reasonable safety margin on the size of the fleet.

-Today's real-time inventories are generally based on declarative data from operatives field who manually populate the TMS and WMS of internal systems.
-Often each country or BU has a different software.
-An annual physical inventory can also be organized on a company-wide basis.
+Today, real-time inventories are generally based on declarative data from the field, which are manually added to the TMS and WMS of internal systems.
+Each country or BU often has different software.
+An annual physical inventory can also be organised at company level.

-As explained by Lucie Vauché, innovation project manager at FM Logistic :
+As Lucie Vauché, innovation project manager at FM Logistic, explains in this interview:

-"Operationally, [...] these are fairly cumbersome processes.
-And when we have to carry out a tax inventory, i.e. the annual inventory, verified by the clients' auditors, we are under pressure.
-We have to inventory the entire warehouse in a limited time, often at the weekend.
-That's all the more resources to plan for that period."
+"From an operational point of view, [...] these are quite heavy processes.
+And when we have to carry out a fiscal inventory, i.e. the annual inventory, verified by the clients' auditors, we are under pressure.
+The entire warehouse has to be inventoried in a limited amount of time, often at the weekend.
+This means that we have to plan even more resources for this period.

 One of the solutions to avoid these asset shortages is to have real-time visibility on the number of assets at each loading site by asset type.